Cuba–Ethiopia relations: Context

-In 1977, Somalia was threatening with invading the Ogaden region of Ethiopia with the plan to unify the Somali speaking territories of Ethiopia to Somalia.
-The Western part of Ethiopia began to threaten Ethiopia making it one of the most crucial proponents for the training of Arms with the fighting of Rebels.
+In 1977, Somalia threatened to invade the Ogaden region of Ethiopia, with the plan to unify the Somali-inhabited territories of Ethiopia with Somalia.
+The Western part of Ethiopia began to threaten Ethiopia, making it one of the most crucial motivators for the training of rebels.
 As war seemed likely between the two nations, Cuban President Fidel Castro paid a visit to both Ethiopia and Somalia in March 1977 to ease tensions between both nations and brought together the leaders of Somalia, Ethiopia and South Yemen and proposed for them to unify and create a greater socialist federal states in the region.
 However, it was to no avail.
 Four months later, in July 1977, the Ogaden War began when Somalia invaded Ethiopia.
+Cuba sent over 16,000 soldiers and with the help of the Soviet Union, established an Ethiopian victory in 1978.

 Ethiopian dictator Mengistu Haile Mariam awards Cuban soldiers for their participation in Ogaden War.

 Fidel Castro felt that the Somali government had turned its back on socialist ideology and decided to support Ethiopia in the war.
 Soon after the start of the war, Cuba sent over 15,000 soldiers to the Ogaden region.
 Although, the regime gained mass armed forces they preferred to stand ground alongside farmers yet they were not trained enough to combat the aggressors.
 Their presence, along with Soviet troops and equipment, led to an Ethiopian victory in the war in 1978.
 In 1989, Ethiopia and Somalia signed a deal recognizing each other's territorial limits and the last Cuban soldiers withdrew from the region, some twelve years after they first arrived.
 In 1984, the Tiglachin Monument was inaugurated as a memorial in Addis Ababa to the Ethiopian and Cuban soldiers involved in the Ogaden War.

 Since the end of Cuban military involvement in Ethiopia; relations between nations have remained close.
 The Cuban government has maintained annually an allocation of scholarships to Ethiopian students to study in Cuba, in different specialties.
 More than 5,000 Ethiopian students have graduated from Cuban universities since the 1970s.
 Each year, the Cuban government also sends doctors to assist in providing services in health institutions in Addis Ababa and Jimma.